bagnalla/solver-aided-stpa/README.md

 - The tool could make recommendations to fix constraints?
 Perhaps via some clever use of interpolants (supported by yices).

-- If all the UCAs are verified successfully (proved impossible under the control action constraints), the tool can generate system states that are compatible with the constraints to help the analyst consider possibly hazardous scenarios that they may have missed,
+- If all the UCAs are checked successfully (proved impossible under the control action constraints), the tool can generate system states that are compatible with the constraints to help the analyst consider possibly hazardous scenarios that they may have missed,